Hi-doki/senkotheme/README.md

-## How to setup Powershell to use oh-my-posh and Winfetch
+## How to setup Powershell to use oh-my-posh and Fastfetch
 On your terminal, type in the command `notepad $PROFILE`, this will most likely bring a popup on your screen that it will create the file for you.
 Once you are on the config file `Microsoft.Powershell_profile.ps1`, copy the code from https://github.com/Hi-doki/senkotheme/blob/main/PowerShell/Microsoft.PowerShell_profile.ps1 and paste it in, then save.
 **==(Make sure to change the username in the code as I left my account's username in it)==**